EslaMx7/PasteIntoFile/README.md

-PasteAsFile
+Paste As File
 ===========

-###Desktop Application to Paste Clipboard Contents into Files Directly
+###Desktop Application to Paste Clipboard Contents into Files

 ----------------

-+ Supports  Any type of Text, Source Codes , Images.
++ Supports  Any type of Text, Source Code , Images.
 + Change the current saving location or type it yourself.
 + Shortcut in Context Menu (Right Click)
 + to `Unregister` the application and remove the Context Menu Shortcut from your system